 - Moreover, pairing, sorting, and color-matching socks is a waste of time and energy.

 - Throw all your socks away and buy ten pair of identical socks, and then replenish them every three or six months — because nothing beats the feeling of starting the day off in crisp, fresh, new socks.

 - Socks should be an afterthought, but not neglected.
-That’s why I’d go with Brummell’s ($7) subscription service that delivers simple, premium socks at a 60% discount… and they accept Bitcoin.
+That’s why I’d go with Brummell’s ($7) subscription service that delivers simple, premium socks at a 60% discount.

-- Best of all, for every pair of socks Brummell sells, they donate a pair to Camp Hope, a charity that provides (among many other things) business attire, career mentorship, networking, and financial support to veterans suffering from PTSD.
+- Best of all, for every pair of socks Brummell sells, they donate a pair to Camp Hope, a charity that provides business attire, career mentorship, networking, and financial support to veterans suffering from PTSD.

-- Get your shirts made.
+- If possible, get your shirts made.
 The value of a custom shirt far exceeds the cost.
 Just make sure they are tapered appropriately.
 If you want to see how ridiculous ‘blousy’ looks, go back and watch some old Seinfeld reruns.

 - Stick with a stiff spread color; it’s versatile enough to work with or without a tie, and goes with jeans or a suit.

 - If you’re looking for a low-maintenance, off-the-rack option, Mizzen & Main ($125) makes the best dress shirts I’ve come across.
 They fit as well as any custom shirt I own, never wrinkle, resist sweat, and are machine washable.